rush1818/ingest/README.md

 Some anticipated updates are:

-* Have the obstacles move around to increase difficulty
+* Add controls to adjust difficulty
+* Add score leaderboard
 * Add multiplayer options
-* Add score leaderboard